lapps/org.lappsgrid.examples/README.md

 # Testing

-We will use JUnit, which is included by the LAPPS Grid parent pom, of unit testing and Jetty/SoapUI for (simple) integration testing.
+We will use JUnit, which is included by the LAPPS Grid parent pom, for unit testing and Jetty/SoapUI for (simple) integration testing.
 The unit tests will verify that the WhitespaceTokenizer class does what it claims it does, while the integration tests ensure the projects runs as a web service and doesn't return error messages.